 "The employee went completely white," she said.
 "Still, we gave the employee a chance to tell us their side of the story.
 Of course, it's possible someone misspoke, or even categorizes someone as a close family member in this way, so we gave them a chance to tell their side of the story before disciplining them."

-"It was very eye-opening, but a learning experience," Wlodarczyk said.
-"If we would have gone in and reprimanded the person off the bat, then we would have not uncovered these other lies.
+"It was very eye-opening but a learning experience," Wlodarczyk said.
+"If we would have gone in and reprimanded the person off the bat, then we would not have uncovered these other lies.
 So, in the long run, keeping cool certainly helped us."

-In a situation that seems right out of The Office, Richard Pummell, human resources lead for DevelopIntelligence, had an employee call in sick because they had burned their feet.
-Although this didn't occur on a George Foreman Grill, a la Michael Scott, it was cooking related.
+In a situation that seems right out of "The Office," Richard Pummell, HR lead for DevelopIntelligence, had an employee call in sick because she had burned her feet.
+Although this didn't occur on a George Foreman Grill, a la Michael Scott, it was related to cooking.

 When the employee returned to work the next day, Pummell said many of the theories he had devised about how exactly her accident occurred were dispelled.